-The sub-fund will not invest in target funds subject to a management fee of a certain level.
-Further details on the maximum management fees for target funds are available in the above overview.
+The sub-fund will not invest in target funds where the management fee exceeds a certain amount.
+More detailed information on the maximum management fees for the sub-fund can be found in the overview table.

-For investment in affiliated target funds, the portion of the all-in fee attributable to units of affiliated target funds is reduced by the all-in fee / management fee charged by the acquired target fund, if necessary up to the full amount (difference method).
+For investment in affiliated target funds, the portion of the all-in fee attributable to units of affiliated target funds is reduced by the management fee / all-in fee charged by the acquired target fund, if necessary up to the full amount (difference method).

-Pre-contractual disclosure for the financial products referred to in Article 8, paragraphs 1, 2 and 2a, of Regulation (EU) 2019/2088 and Article 6, first paragraph, of Regulation (EU) 2020/852
+Pre-contractual disclosure for the financial products referred to in Article 8, paragraphs 1, 2 and 2a, of Regulation (EU) 2019/2088 and Article 6, first paragraph, of Regulation (EU) 2020/852 the Taxonomy or not.